STMicroelectronics/STMems_Machine_Learning_Core/README.md

 ## 1 - Introduction

-This repository is intended to provide information on the **Machine Learning Core** feature available on some [STMicroelectronics](www.st.com/mems) sensors.
+This repository is intended to provide information on the **Machine Learning Core** feature available in some [STMicroelectronics](www.st.com/mems) sensors.

-The Machine Learning processing capability allows moving some algorithms from the application processor to the *STMicroelectronics* sensor, enabling consistent reduction of power consumption.
+Machine Learning processing allows moving some algorithms from the application processor to the *STMicroelectronics* sensor, enabling consistent reduction of power consumption.

-The Machine Learning processing capability is obtained through *decision-tree logic*.
+Machine Learning processing is obtained through *decision-tree logic*.
 A decision tree is a mathematical tool composed of a series of configurable *nodes*.
 Each *node* is characterized by an *“if-then-else”* condition, where an input signal (represented by statistical parameters calculated from the sensor data) is evaluated against a threshold.

 The results of the decision tree can be read from the application processor at any time.
 Furthermore, there is the possibility to **generate an interrupt** for every change in the result in the decision tree.

 ## 2 - Repository folder structure

-This repository contains different folders which identifies sensor part numbers supporting the **Machine Learning Core** feature.
+This repository contains different folders which identify sensor part numbers supporting the **Machine Learning Core** feature.

 Each folder related to the sensor part number contains sub-folders with examples of **Machine Learning Core** configurations.
 See a typical path below: